umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 ## Events
 Events are when a given action happens, by default there are 5 events you can choose from.

-- Content Published - This event happens whenever a content gets published.
+- Content Published - This event happens whenever some content gets published.
 - Content Unpublished - This event happens whenever a content gets unpublished
 - Content Deleted - This event happens whenever a content gets deleted.
 - Media Deleted - This event happens whenever a media item is deleted.